codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

   The streamlined view of application status and deployment across different environments simplifies decision-making and troubleshooting.

-**How do you view applications by product?**
+**How do you view applications by Product?**
-The flow to
+The flow to view applications by Products involves two steps:
-Create the product
+* Create the Product
-Connect applications to a product
+* Connect applications to the Product

-View information for product and its applications by environments
+The applications in a Product are organized by the [environments]({{site.baseurl}}/docs/dashboards/gitops-environments/) they belong to.

 ## Create Products